mp-se/espframework/README.md

 }
 ```

-## class BaseWebServer (AsyncWebServer)
+## class BaseWebServer
-To create a webserver you need to create your own class that inherits from the base class.
+To create a webserver using the AsyncWebServer base you need to create your own class that inherits from the base class.

 ```cpp
 class DemoWebServer : public BaseWebServer {